ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 4    D MULTIPOLYGON (((0 0, 3 0, 3...
 ```

-At this point, it is not recognized as a `sf` by R yet.
+At this point, it is not yet recognized as an `sf` by R yet.

 ```r